 It is anticipated that the model of service will consider the provision of learning opportunities about recovery and wellbeing designed for: people with mental health and co-occurring AOD issues, their families and carers; staff of mental health service providers; and staff and volunteers of non-government service providers.

-The MHC will progress the development of a comprehensive model of service for Recovery Colleges through a co-design process led by an Expert Panel and in consultation with a broad range of stakeholders including consumers, their families and carers, and workers from non-government organisations and health service providers.
+Through a co-design process led by an Expert Panel and in consultation with a broad range of stakeholders including consumers, their families and carers, and workers from non-government organisations and health service providers.

 The Expert Panel Members consist of:

 Ms Juanita Koeijers